ClubBoss/Poker_Analyzer/content/core_rules_and_setup/v1/theory.md

 - Showdown order: default who-tables-first rule based on whether there was a river bet.

 Contrast line
-This module teaches procedures and legality; the adjacent module “core_positions_and_initiative” focuses on how position and initiative create advantage, not on mechanics.
+This module teaches procedures and legality; the adjacent module "core_positions_and_initiative" focuses on how position and initiative create advantage, not on mechanics.